Mounting recovered VMDK files

 Same way you can mount snapshot vmdk:

-Please note, you need to select all snapshots files and the original vmdk, if you need latest version.
-Selecting only flat-vmdk will display only data stored at this snapshot, no newer data will be available.
-If you select only latest snapshot of the branch, most data which should be stored in previous snapshots will be corrupt or not displayed.
+Please note, you need to select all snapshots files and the original *.VMDK, if you need the latest version.
+Selecting only *-flat.VMDK will display only data stored at this snapshot, no newer data will be available.
+If you select only the latest snapshot of the branch, most data that should be stored in previous snapshots will be corrupt or not displayed.

 You need to add all snapshots at once in order to gain access to the data.

-For example, please look at the screen above, to scan the latest version of your data you'll need to select latest vmdk, so this should be “xp-000004”.
+For example, please look at the screen above, to scan the latest version of your data you'll need to select the latest *.VMDK, so this should be “XP-000004”.